cloudthread/docs/savings-opportunities/0001_unattached_ebs_volumes.md

-# AWS EBS Volumes Attached to Stopped Instances
+# AWS Unattached EBS Volumes

 {% hint style="success" %}
 See [optimization-opportunities.md](../fundamentals/cost-savings/key-concepts/optimization-opportunities.md "mention") for more details on the concept.